-You want your staff (and in time also students) to use the Digital discovery tool, but they are short of time.
+You want your staff and students to use the Digital discovery tool, but they are short of time.
 Staff may be wary of measures that could be used to monitor their practice.
 Students want to know that the time they invest is going to be worthwhile.
 So how do you encourage them to engage?

 Our pilot process has established six principles for engaging users:

 - Establish the voluntary and private nature of participation

-- Explain the individual benefits – both in general, by having a safe space to explore digital practice, and in your particular context, e.g. by linking the discovery tool to other initiatives and/or to career development opportunities.
+- Explain the individual benefits – both in general, by having a safe space to explore digital practice, and in your particular context, e.g. by linking the discovery tool to other opportunities

-- You could also mention organisational benefits, e.g. better planning and targeting of staff development, to clarify that data collected from the discovery tool will be used in this way.
+- You could also mention organisational benefits, e.g. better planning and targeting of resources, to clarify that data collected from the discovery tool will be used in this way.

-- Find engagement opportunities that fit in with existing staff practice and presence e.g. for staff this might be meetings, curriculum design workshops, lunchtime sessions; for students it might be timetabled workshops or drop-in surgeries.
+- Find engagement opportunities that fit in with existing practice and presence e.g. for staff this might be meetings, curriculum design workshops, lunchtime sessions; for students it might be timetabled workshops or drop-in surgeries.

 - Send out clear messages in a range of media, ideally with endorsement from staff and student bodies as well as senior stakeholders.